valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Library room: large room.
 EXIT: corridor (north), lounge (west), trophy room (southeast).
 FEATURES: Bookshelves (dusty tomes, esoteric, mythology, grimoires), man-eating plant (huge), spiral staircase (to second floor), chandelier (creepy).
 ```

 Many sources confirm that in all versions of the AI newlines (pressing enter) is powerful at grouping and separating certain traits.
 ALL CAPS is good for defining the group, encapsulation like () is good for the reference point.
 Thanks to monky caveman we know the AI doesn't care about grammatical correctness in the WI either.
 As of current version of this document `red-color` or `hair-color` for example do not seem to work as well anymore.
 Trying to fix this, the community discovered that AI groups words strongly together, yet knows to separate them if you smash them together into compound words even if it's against English grammar for example `verylonghair` or `platinumblondehair`. birb calls this smashing words.
-Combining these discoveries birb and Zaltys have had great results even on griffin with the following format.
+Combining these discoveries birb and Zaltys have had great results even on griffin with the following format (and it's subsequent update).

 ```
 keys: Rick, angry wizard